BUILDING BETTER LEADERS!

 Hone and grow your leadership skills.
 Leadership profiles will be completed as part of a pre-module assignment.
 The profile will be assessed on day one with the instructor and small group activities.
 This module will focus on effective approaches to leading a team of people to accomplish shared goals and discover creative ways to achieve positive outcomes.

-Kristy Hesse, Chief Human Resources Officer, Community First Credit Union, in collaboration with Nancy Heykes, MBA, JD, Leadership Institute Coordinator & OnPoint Consulting, will lead this module to help participants grow the following competencies:
+Kristy Hesse, Chief Human Resources Officer, Community First Credit Union, in collaboration with Nancy Heykes, MBA, JD, Leadership Institute Coordinator & OnPoint Consulting, leads this module to help participants grow the following competencies:

 - building high-trust relationships and managing conflict effectively